 Death of Ichikawa Danjūrō (February 3, 2013)

 Kabuki actor Ichikawa Danjūrō XII died today of pneumonia in a hospital in Tokyo, where he had been hospitalized since last December.
-Danjūrō was stricken with an acute leukemia in 2004 and had received a bone-marrow transplant from his sister in 2008.
+Danjūrō was stricken with acute leukemia in 2004 and had received a bone-marrow transplant from his sister in 2008.
 Following closely on the death of the 57-year-old Nakamura Kanzaburō XVIII on December 5 of last year, Danjūrō's unexpected demise has sent shock waves through theater circles and Japanese society as a whole.
 Danjūrō was 66 years old.